synacktiv/gh-hijack-runner/README.md

 $ gh-hijack-runner.py --registration-token AOTAA3QWE1A5QB6JFECOKQDGEVOVC --url https://github.com/syncicd/CICD --labels ubuntu-latest
 ```

-This can be an organization or repository registration toke.
+This can be an organization or repository registration token.

 ### From credentials of an existing GitHub runner